 Master of Science in Chemical Engineering

 The Master of Science in Chemical Engineering (MSCHE) is designed for students with an undergraduate degree in an engineering discipline who wish to pursue a graduate degree in chemical engineering.
 Outstanding students with degrees in biochemistry, chemistry, physics, and other branches of science and engineering may also qualify for admissions with the completion of required prerequisite courses.
-Please visit the department web site for current admission requirements and curriculum information.

 (What will I learn?)

 To earn the Master of Science in Chemical Engineering degree, the student must complete 30 credit hours of graduate level courses at the 500 or 700 level with an overall grade-point average of 3.0.

 (Is this the program for me?
 How do I apply?)

 Admission to the Master of Science in Chemical Engineering program requires:

 - A bachelor's degree in chemical engineering from an accredited engineering program

 - GRE scores.
 This requirement may be waived for students who have satisfactorily passed three chemical engineering distance education graduate courses (at least one of which is a core course) prior to applying

 - Fall semester: March 31